Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Today's high-quality screening mammogram is the most effective tool available to detect breast cancer before lumps can be felt or symptoms appear.
-Early detection of breast cancer not only helps provide a woman with more options, but also increases her chances of having the best possible outcome.
+Early detection of breast cancer not only helps provide a woman with more choices.
+It also increases her chances of having the best possible outcome.

-You may want to ask your doctor about the amount of radiation used during the procedure and the risks related to your particular situation.
-Special care is taken to ensure that the lowest possible amount of radiation is used when you have a mammogram.
+You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
+Special care is taken to make sure that the lowest possible amount of radiation is used when you have a mammogram.

-A woman should not use deodorant, powder, or lotions and should wear two-piece clothing on the day of her mammogram.
+A woman should not use deodorant, powder, or lotions and should wear 2-piece clothing on the day of her mammogram.
 A specially trained radiology technologist will perform the X-ray.
 The radiology technologist will ask the woman to undress, put on a gown, and stand next to the X-ray machine.
 Two flat surfaces, or plates, are slowly squeezed together and compress each breast for a few seconds.
-This compression may be somewhat painful, but it is necessary to produce the best pictures using the lowest amount of radiation possible.
+This compression may be somewhat painful.
+But it is necessary to produce the best pictures using the lowest amount of radiation possible.

-The Affordable Care Act mandates that mammograms for breast cancer screening be given without a co-pay or deductible beginning with plan years starting after August 1, 2012.
-However, health plans that were in place before the Act was passed (called grandfathered plans) do not have to comply.
+The Affordable Care Act dictates that mammograms for breast cancer screening be given without a co-pay or deductible beginning with plan years starting after August 1, 2012.
+However, health plans that were in place before the Act was passed (called grandfathered plans) do not have to cooperate.
 Those plans are covered by various state and federal laws.
 Medicare covers annual mammography screenings for women ages 40 and older.
 Most states now require that health insurance policies offer mammography screening reimbursement.
-In addition, many mammography facilities also offer special programs and lower fees during National Breast Cancer Awareness Month in October.
+Many mammography facilities also offer special programs and lower fees during National Breast Cancer Awareness Month in October.